Juilliard School: Campus

-The Juilliard School occupies a single main building, the Irene Diamond Building, in the Lincoln Center for the Performing Arts, along Broadway and W 65th Street.
+The Juilliard School occupies a single main building, the Irene Diamond Building, in the Lincoln Center for the Performing Arts, along Broadway and West 65th Street.
 The Juilliard building contains several large studio rooms and performance venues, such as the Glorya Kaufman Dance Studio, Stephanie P. McClelland Drama Theater, Harold and Mimi Steinberg Drama Studio, the Judith Harris and Tony Woolfson Orchestral Studio, and Edwin and Nancy Marks Jazz Rehearsal Room.
 Recital halls include the Peter Jay Sharp Theater, Paul Recital Hall, and the Morse Recital Hall.
 The building also houses the Alice Tully Hall, where the Chamber Music Society of Lincoln Center performs.

 Adjacent to the Juilliard building is the Samuel B. & David Rose Building, which is the home of the school's Meredith Willson Residence Hall, named after the composer, conductor and Juilliard alumnus Meredith Willson.
-The building consists of student dormitories, faculty suites, and studios for visiting artists. and is also home to the School of American Ballet.
+The building consists of student dormitories, faculty suites, and studios for visiting artists.
+It is also home to the School of American Ballet.